ChemBioHTP/EnzyHTP-GPT/flask-server/auth/README.md

 This component provides following methods.

+1. Registration.
 - `register`: New User Registration.
 - `unregister`: Unregister the current User.
 Only the user him/herself is permitted to do so.

+2. Log in and Log out.
 - `login`: User Login and create a cookie.
 - `logout`: User Logout and delete the cookie.

+3. Get or Update User Profile.
 - `profile`: Get or Update the profile of the user.

+4. Password Operation:
 - `password/change`: Change the password of the user him/herself.
+- `password/reset/generate`: Send a verification code to the mailbox of the user so as to reset the password.
-- `password/reset`: Reset the password of the user him/herself.
+- `password/reset`: Reset the password of the user him/herself with the given verification code.

+5. Open Auth Login:
-- `oauth/unsafe/login`: Test if the application works properly after passing the social login.
+- `oauth/unsafe/login`: Test if the application works properly after passing the social login (which does not work in production environment).
 - `oauth/<oauth_vendor>/login`: Perform Social Login with OAuth vendors (e.g. Google, Microsoft, etc.)

 The `url_prefix` of this component is `'/api/auth'`.
+For more details, please go to [3.
+Basic Authentication](#3-basic-authentication) and [4.
+OAuth](#4-oauth).

 ### 1.1 Functions under construction